bentomhall/nih-system/spells/SpellsQ-Z.md

 Undead and creatures immune to being charmed aren’t affected by this spell.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d8 for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, roll an additional 1d8 for every additional AET spent.

 ##### Sleet Storm